electricimp/imp-central-impt/CommandsManual.md

 A test configuration file contains settings to run unit tests which are created with the [*impUnit*](https://github.com/electricimp/impUnit) test framework.
 Test configuration files affect [Test Commands](#test-commands) only.

-## Builder Configuration Files ##

-A builder configuration file is a `.impt.builder` file located in a given directory.
-Different directories may contain different builder configuration files.
-A directory can contain only one builder configuration file.

-A builder configuration file contains settings for [*Builder*](https://github.com/electricimp/Builder) that may be used for code or tests development.
-If builder configuration file exists in a directory it affects the following commands called from this directory:  [`impt build deploy`](#impt-build-deploy), [`impt build run`](#impt-build-run), [`impt test run`](#impt-test-run).

 ## Command Description ##

 ### Authentication Commands ###